sharadregoti/tyk-docs/tyk-docs/content/getting-started/tutorials/publish-api.md

 {{< tab_end >}}
 {{< tab_start "Self-Managed" >}}

-## Add an API and Swagger based Docs to your Portal Catalogue
+## Add an API and Swagger based Docs to your Portal Catalog

 Managing your portal is a key part of Tyk Dashboard, this tutorial helps you get started working with your portal and publishing your APIs to your developers.